pontusiths/ReactAndIdentity/Readme.md

-cklist# Basic identity and cookie for React frontend and REST Api backend
+Basic identity and cookie for React frontend and REST Api backend

 Checklist:
 - [ ] Make sure your Database Context inherits from IdentityDbContext<User>